 It would be in his next collaboration with Gulzar, Achanak (1973), that Khanna received some of the best reviews of his entire acting career.
 A loose adaptation of the Nanavati murder case, Achanak sees Khanna in top form playing an army officer who finds out his wife is having an affair with his best friend.
 He kills them both and is convicted.
 He escapes to immerse his wife’s mangalsutra in the Ganges but is grievously wounded as the law catches up with him.
 Though he survives, he is sent to the gallows to fulfill his sentence.
 Achanak and Mere Apne both highlight the fact that Khanna was quite open to doing films outside the regular mainstream, something he would continue with his fine work in films like Shaque (1976), Rihaee (1988), Lekin (1990) and Leela (2002), besides the incomplete Zooni.

-Khanna broke through majorly as a hero with Prakash Mehra’s Haath Ki Safai (1974), a film for which though he played the parallel hero to Randhir Kapoor, he won the Filmfare award for Best Supporting Actor.
+Khanna broke through majorly as a hero with Prakash Mehra’s Haath Ki Safai (1974), a film for which, though, he played the parallel hero to Randhir Kapoor, he won the Filmfare award for Best Supporting Actor.
 Thereafter, the climb was rather rapid.
-With blockbusters like Hera Pheri (1976), Amar Akbar Anthony (1977), Parvarish (1977), Muqaddar Ka Sikandar (1978) and Qurbani (1980), he was second only to Bachchan.
+With blockbusters like Hera Pheri (1976), Amar Akbar Anthony (1977), Parvarish (1977), Muqaddar Ka Sikandar (1978) and Qurbani (1980), he was second most saleable star in the Hindi film industry only to Amitabh Bachchan.
 What’s more, in Amar Akbar Anthony, he got to win the fight with the big B and perform as a one man band in the film’s climactic song.

-Leaving Osho and refusing his offer to run his Pune ashram, Khanna returned to Bollywood, where he was welcomed with open arms, and made a grand comeback with two back-to-back hits, Mukul S Anand’s Insaaf (1987) co-starring Dimple Kapadia, and Raj N Sippy’s Satyamev Jayate (1987) opposite Meenakshi Seshadri and Anita Raaj reclaiming his position as one of Hindi cinema’s top stars.
-While his second innings of about a decade was, no doubt, highly successful and starred him mostly in action films (there were exceptions like Rihaee and Chandni (1989)), it wasn’t quite the same as the high he had reached before leaving for America.
+Leaving Osho, Khanna returned to Bollywood, where he was welcomed with open arms, and made a grand comeback with two back-to-back hits, Mukul S Anand’s Insaaf (1987) co-starring Dimple Kapadia, and Raj N Sippy’s Satyamev Jayate (1987) opposite Meenakshi Seshadri and Anita Raaj reclaiming his position as one of Hindi cinema’s top stars.
+While his second innings of about a decade was, no doubt, successful and starred him mostly in action films (there were exceptions like Rihaee and Chandni (1989)), it wasn’t quite the same as the high he had reached before leaving for America.
 He also remarried once he returned to India, marrying Kavita Daftari, daughter of Industrialist Sharayu Daftary, in 1990.
 The couple have two children, a son Sakshi, and daughter, Shraddha.